ayonli/jsext/README.md

 Unlike `EventEmitter` or `EventTarget`, `Channel` guarantees the data will always be delivered, even if there is no receiver at the moment.

-Also, unlike Golang, `await channel.pop()` does not prevent the process from exiting.
+Also, unlike Golang, `await channel.pop()` does not prevent the program from exiting.

 Channels can be used to send and receive streaming data between main thread and worker threads wrapped by `parallel()`, but once used that way, `channel.close()` must be explicitly called